-July 17, 2017: We are proud to announce that John H. Richards and W. Todd Boyd have been named as winners of the prestigious title of 2017 Florida Legal Elite.
+- We are proud to announce that John H. Richards and W. Todd Boyd have been named as winners of the prestigious title of 2017 Florida Legal Elite.
 John H. Richards, partner in the Firm’s Fort Lauderdale office was named as a 2017 Florida Legal Elite winner in the area of Civil Trials.
-W. Todd Boyd, managing partner of the Firm, practicing in the Firm’s Miami office was named as a 2017 Florida Legal Elite winner in the area of Commercial Litigation.
+W. Todd Boyd, managing partner of the Firm from the Miami office was named as a 2017 Florida Legal Elite winner in the area of Commercial Litigation.

 The 2017 legislative session has proven particularly impactful in the realm of community association law.
 The following provides a concise overview of the most notable laws enacted during the session, all of which are effective as of July 1, 2017, unless stated otherwise: